zhenbah/Zhensa/docs/dev/result_types/suggestion.rst

   Suggested search term

 url : :py:class:`str`
-  Not really an URL, its the value to insert in a HTML form for a SearXNG query.
+  Not really an URL, its the value to insert in a HTML form for a Zhensa query.